connor/wunder/README.md

 # wunder Mac App

 This is a Mac App that sits in your status bar and updates it with tasks due Today in Wunderlist.
+Every 5 minutes, it refreshes in the background and updates the title of the menu with a random task.
+You can also click the title to see a dropdown of all your tasks due today, and clicking a specific task makes it the title.

 ![](https://cl.ly/102U2P010I2E/Screen%20Shot%202017-04-10%20at%2011.54.11.png)